Frequently Asked Questions (FAQ)

 What's the API uptime/SLA?

-- Uptime: 99.9% SLA
+- Uptime: 99.9% target

 - Auto-scaling to handle traffic spikes

-- Status monitoring available on RapidAPI
+- Status monitoring available in your dashboard

 What regions are APIs available in?